best-practice-and-impact/ons-spark/ons-spark/spark-concepts/cache.md

 In this article we will firstly introduce caching to estimate the size of a DataFrame then see an example of where caching is useful to remove repeated runs of an execution plan.

-For a more detailed discussion on persistance in Spark please see the **Persistance article**.
+For a more detailed discussion on persistence in Spark please see the **Persistence article**.

-## How big is my data?
+## How big is my DataFrame?

 A simple use of persistence in Spark is to find out how much memory is used to store a DataFrame.
 This is a tricky subject because the amount of memory or disk space a data set uses depends on many factors, including:

 1. whether the data are on disk (in storage) or in memory (being used)
-2. format (e.g. csv or parquet on disk, Pandas or Spark DataFrame in memory)
+2. format (e.g. csv or parquet on disk, pandas or Spark DataFrame in memory)
 3. data types
 4. type of serialisation (compression)